santiagosayshey/DigiBrain/Content/Computer Science/Tech eChallenge/Assignment 1/Planning.md

 Hi, can we please conduct deep research into coffee in the context of the JTBD framework?

-- Understanding how customer needs and desires drive product adoption through:
+- What are customers needs and how does this drive product adoption?
 	- Functional Goals: What exact task is the product designed to address?
 	- Emotional Goals: What feelings or experiences does the product create?
 	- Social Goals: How does the product affect others' perceptions of users?